Arthur Driver: Career

 Between 1928 and 1940, Driver worked as a civil engineer for the Public Works Department of Western Australia.
 During the Second World War, he served in the army, initially as a member of the 2/4th Pioneer Battalion and then with the 23rd Australian Infantry Brigade.
 He rose through the ranks, and in February 1944 was appointed brigade major.
 In 1945, he became a General Staff officer and worked at Advanced Land HQ.
 For his military service, he was awarded the War Medal and Australian Service Medal.

 After the war, he returned to working in the Public Works Department, until he was appointed Administrator of the Northern Territory on 1 July 1946.
 He remained in this position until his resignation on 30 June 1951.
 After this, he moved to Italy to work as the Chief Australian Migration Officer.
 He spent several subsequent years working in the field of migration.
 He died on 18 May 1981.

 Personal life

 Driver married Hazel Kelly on 8 August 1935.
 They had two children.
 During Driver's term as Administrator of the Northern Territory, they also adopted a Savunese boy named Bas Wie, who had arrived in the country as a stowaway in the undercarriage of an aeroplane.
 Bas Wie lived with the Drivers at Government House, until Arthur left Darwin to take up his new post in Italy.

-Later, the Drivers' marriage was dissolved, and Arthur married Marjorie Campbell Driver (née Leighton), widow of Flight Lieutenant Harry Driver, on 18 October 1949.
+Later, the Drivers' marriage was dissolved, and Arthur married Marjorie Campbell Driver (née Leighton) on 18 October 1949.
 They had one daughter.

-Arthur’s sister was feminist and broadcaster Irene Greenwood.
+Arthur’s sister was feminist and broadcaster Irene Greenwood who died in 1992.